caelusway/agent-launchpad-infra/docs/index.md

 ---

-## 🌟 What is AI Agent Launchpad?
+## 🌟 What is Multi-Agent Infrastructure at Scale?

-The **AI Agent Launchpad** is a robust infrastructure backend that automates the deployment and management of [Eliza-based AI agents](https://github.com/elizaos/eliza) through a streamlined interface with Docker and Kubernetes orchestration.
+The **Multi-Agent Infrastructure at Scale** is a robust infrastructure backend that automates the deployment and management of [Eliza-based AI agents](https://github.com/elizaos/eliza) through a streamlined interface with Docker and Kubernetes orchestration.

 ### ✨ Key Features